hect1c/skitty_v2/README.md

 skitty
 ======

-Plug.dj bot for Coding Soundtrack Lounge
+The Plug.dj bot for [Coding Soundtrack Lounge](http://plug.dj/coding-soundtrack-lounge/) that runs on Node.js

-Runs on Node.js

 After cloning, run "npm install" to get all the dependancies.